Treechcer/FORGE/readme.md

 - `hash` : This switches between Hash and Time mode to compare the values of files.
 - `exeName` : This changes the name of the output `.exe` file, you have to end the name with `.exe`.
 - `compileCommand` : This choses your your command for compiling (and for Mac OS because they use clang++).
+- `createClangFile` : This creates `.clang-format` file if it's true.
+- `threads` : This changes the number of threads.

 > Note: if you change it from g++ to something else, you should have in mind that the compilation might not work if you use other compiler.
 That command looks like this (default): `g++ -c file1.cpp file1.cpp -o app.exe` this is mostly used if you remap your g++ command to something else.

 ## inputs

-Inputs are used to change the behaviour of FORGE, you don't have to really use them, but they provide more functionality.
+Inputs are used to change the behavior of FORGE, you don't have to really use them, but they provide more functionality.

 ### -timeTest {n}

-This is for testing how fast you can compile your project, the {n} stands for number of how many times you want to test it to get aaverage time.
+This is for testing how fast you can compile your project, the {n} stands for number of how many times you want to test it to get average time.

 ### -thread {n}

-This is used to change the number of threads, I want to also add it into config later but that can wait.
+This changes the maximum number of threads, it's also in config but input is higher in the hierarchy and overwrites the config value.

 ### -staticLibraryCompile